Inline edit blocks

 ILocalAssetNameGenerator

-has no influence on Inline Blocks because as stated above inline blocks do not have Name
+does not influence Inline Blocks because, as stated above, inline blocks do not have Name

 property on their own.

-Inline blocks are very convenient in on-page editing.
-However, because those blocks are no longer IContent
+Inline blocks are convenient in on-page editing.
+However, it can be difficult to distinguish them in All Properties view because those blocks are no longer IContent

 and thus have no Name

-Inline block labels are just their type names, which is fine if there are just a few, but if the list of blocks is long it may become problematic to find the block you need to edit (because in contrast to the on-page editing, you do not see the view of the block).
-You can instruct
+Inline block labels are their type names, which is fine if there are just a few, but if the list of blocks is long, it may become problematic to find the block you want to edit (because, in contrast to the on-page editing, you do not see the view of the block).
+You can instruct ContentArea

 to use a specific property from block type as a label by using the InlineBlockNameProperties